Is intermittent fasting safe? — the complete guide by Simple

 Cons

 While you can, to some extent, eat what you want during your eating window, you still need to plan meals carefully to ensure you’re getting all the nutrients you need for the day.
-Depending on your schedule and which intermittent fasting approach you choose, it can also be difficult to manage fasting windows around social commitments, school or work schedules, and other life events.
+Depending on your schedule and which intermittent fasting schedule you choose, it can also be difficult to manage fasting windows around social commitments, school or work schedules, and other life events.

 Physical activity can also be tricky since too much exertion without the proper fuel in your body can lead to injury and/or feeling unwell.
 The most significant con, though, is that this eating routine isn’t appropriate or health-promoting for everyone, so you need to be sure it’s safe for you before trying it.